rmorshea/pybooster/docs/src/concepts.md

         assert get_auth() is get_auth()
 ```

-!!! note
+!!! info

-    If the dependency's provider might be asynchronous, enter the `shared()` context manager
+    If the dependency's provider is, or could be asynchronous, enter the `shared()`
-    using `async with` instead.
-If you in an async context you should default to using
+    context manager using `async with` instead.
+This will ensure that async providers
-    `async with` to ensure that async providers can be executed successfully.
+    can be executed successfully.
+Even if the provider is synchronous, using `async with`
+    will still work.

 ### Shared Value Injector